softlayer/softlayer-python/docs/dev/cli.rst

         return t

 Then we need to register it so that `slcli table-example` will know to route to this new module.
-We do that by adding ALL_ROUTES in SoftLayer/CLI/routes.py to include the following:
+We do that by adding ALL_ROUTES in softlayer/cli/routes.py to include the following:

 ::

     ...
-    ('table-example', 'SoftLayer.CLI.table_example:cli'),
+    ('table-example', 'softlayer.cli.table_example:cli'),
     ...

 Which gives us